darrenjw/blog/reaction-diffusion/DraftPost.md

 Again, we see that the deterministic model is quite different to the stochastic version, and kind-of boring.
 Code [here](https://github.com/darrenjw/blog/blob/master/reaction-diffusion/src/main/scala/rd/SirRre.scala).

-## Further reading
+## Further information

 All of the code used to generate the plots and movies in this post is available in an easily runnable form in my [blog repo](https://github.com/darrenjw/blog/tree/master/reaction-diffusion).
+It is very easy to adapt the examples to vary parameters and initial conditions, and to study other reaction systems.
 Further details relating to stochastic reaction-diffusion modelling based on the RDME can be found in Chapter 9 of my textbook, [Stochastic modelling for systems biology, third edition](https://github.com/darrenjw/smfsb).

 #### eof